the-events-calendar/the-events-calendar/readme.txt

 = [4.0.5] 2016-01-25 =

-* Security - Improved escaping within Advanced Post Manager integration (our thanks to Gaylene for highlighting this)
+* Security - Improved escaping within Advanced Post Manager integration (our thanks to Daniel Kudwien for highlighting this)

 = [4.0.4] 2016-01-15 =